Non-Gameplay:

 Also common, with this premium, players can skip Story Mode, obtain special loot, and create ten servers.
 Cost $170 a month.

-With this premium, players' death ratings are cut by a tenth and players can create twenty-five servers.
+With this premium, a tenth is removed from a player's death rating, and players can create twenty-five servers.
 Cost $235 a month.

 With this premium, players can level up faster, obtain more special loot, and unlock more control over server creation.
 Cost $310 a month.